 Classification: Intelligent, civilized giant.
 Location: Millirand.

-In the distant pass, when Millirand was still a mighty realm, the Millirand Five looked upon the giants with compassion, and gave to them keen minds, and the ability to cast magic.
-Calling themselves Jotuns to distinguish themselves from their less intelligent cousins, these giants soon developed a full civilization, west of the city of Zion.
-Shorter and not so broad as regular giants, Jotuns craft large, well-made clothing and footwear for themselves.
+In the distant past, the Millirand Five looked upon the brutish, bumbling giants with compassion and gave to them keen minds, as well as the ability to make use of magic.
+Calling themselves jotuns to distinguish themselves from their less intelligent cousins, these giants soon developed a full civilization, west of the city of Zion and across the icy sea.
+Shorter and not as broad as regular giants, jotuns honed their craft and created large, well-made clothing and footwear for themselves.

-Aloof and rather isolationist, the Jotuns defend their territory with great courage and tenacity, marching to battle with massive, finely-crafted weapons, and thick, stout shields crafted of massive wooden planks, rimmed with metal.
-Swords, axes, and spears are common weapons for them, and a single Jotun with a bow is a threat to most dragons.
-When on the warpath, they typically don thick, stout, knee-length boots, and helmets, eschewing any other armor.
+Aloof and rather isolationist, the jotuns defend their territory with great courage and tenacity, marching to battle with massive, finely-crafted weapons, and thick, stout shields produced with large wooden planks rimmed in metal.
+Swords, axes, and spears are common weapons for them; a single jotun with a bow may pose a grave threat to many dragons.
+When on the warpath, they typically don thick, stout, knee-length boots, and oft-horned helmets, eschewing any other armor.

-While it's not common, it's not unheard of for Jotuns to possess elemental magics.
-Usually restricted to a single element, they make for powerful spell-weavers.
-Fewer still are those who possess non-elemental magics of great variety.
-These few can craft highly potent spells on par with the mightiest casters of other races.
+While it's not common, it's not unheard of for jotuns to possess elemental magic.
+Usually restricted to a single element, their powers make for significant spell-weaving.
+Fewer still are those who possess non-elemental magics - these few individuals possess a great variety of magic and can craft highly potent spells on par with the mightiest casters of other races.